ELOVL2 Is A Critical Cell Survival Gene

 Our science is based on breakthrough research conducted at the Shiley Eye Institute at the University of California San Diego and exclusively licensed to Visgenx.
-The research identified a gene known as ELOVL2 which codes for a enzyme in the biosynthesis of long chain and very long chain polyunsaturated fatty acids (LC-PUFA & VLC-PUFA respectively).
-The LC and VLC PUFA regulated by ELOVL2 play critical roles in cell membrane structure, signal transduction, and as sources of energy.
-ELOVL2 gene expression is believed essential for normal cell function and survival of cells in retina and other tissues and how its dysregulation may promote cellular aging / senescense.
+The research identified the critical role of ELOVL2 gene expression for maintaining the function and survival of cells in retina and other tissues and how its dysregulation may promote cellular aging / senescense.

-Recently published research suggests that the loss of ELOVL2 expression may not only underlie Age-Related Macular Degeneration but other disorders associated with aging including:
+Recent research suggests that declining ELOVL2 expression may not only underlie Age-Related Macular Degeneration but other disorders associated with aging including:

 - Dementia / Alzheimers